dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 This illustrates the very specific meaning of OS-specific TFMs: they determine what the OS-specific API surface area your code can attempt to use.
 Here are some things that OS-specific TFMs **don't** mean:

 * a minimum supported OS version (because code might use a new API when it runs on the latest OS version but be capable of handling its unavailability gracefully)
-* an intention to use WPF or Windows Forms (this particular program is a console application)
+* an intention to use WPF or Windows Forms (e.g., this particular program is a console application)

 If you want to indicate a minimum OS version, you do that with [`SupportedOSPlatformVersion`](https://learn.microsoft.com/en-us/dotnet/standard/frameworks#support-older-os-versions) property in your project file.
 This is allowed to be lower than the version in your TFM (but you would then need to detect when you're on an older version and handle the absence of missing APIs gracefully).